pyth-network/pyth-gitbook/publishers/pyth-client-websocket-api.md

 ## update\_price

-Update component price of some symbols using the publishing key of the pythd daemon.
+Update component price of some symbols using the publishing key of pyth-agent.

 The request includes the pricing account from the get\_product\_list output and looks something like: